Kevin Hornberger: In the legislature

+Hornberger was sworn in as a member of the House of Delegates on January 14, 2015.
+He was a member of the Ways and Means Committee during his entire tenure and was a member of the Maryland Rural Caucus, Maryland Veterans Caucus, Maryland Legislative Sportsmen's Caucus, and the House chair of the Cecil County Delegation.
+From 2020 to 2027, he served as a deputy minority whip.

+Hornberger ran for a fourth term in 2026.
+During the Republican primary, he faced Derek Howell, a retired police officer who was backed by the Maryland Freedom Caucus.
+The Freedom Caucus sent out mailers criticizing Hornberger as a "liberal Republican" who was supported by Governor Wes Moore and former President Joe Biden; for voting for several of Governor Moore's budgets; and for voting for a bill to designate November 14 was "Ruby Bridges Walk to School Day", which the Freedom Caucus branded as "DEI indoctrination" in Maryland schools.
+Hornberger fought back against these mailers on social media, where he made posts promoting his votes on bills to support first responders, the Second Amendment, and requiring proof of citizenship to vote in elections.
+Hornberger was defeated by Howell on June 23, 2026, placing third in the Republican primary with 27.5% of the vote.

 Political positions

 Elections

-Hornberger introduced legislation in the 2020 legislative session to require all vacancies in the Maryland General Assembly to be filled with special elections.
-In 2021, he proposed legislation to reform the state's campaign finance reporting system to include a real-time database.
+During the 2020 legislative session, Hornberger introduced a bill that would require all vacancies in the Maryland General Assembly to be filled with special elections.
+He reintroduced the bill during the 2026 legislative session, describing it as a "pro-democracy bill".

 Gun control

 Hornberger identifies as "one of the fiercest advocates for the Second Amendment".
 During a debate on legislation to ban firearms on college campuses, Hornberger unsuccessfully introduced an amendment to exempt students or staff members who have concealed carry permits from the bill.
 Following the 2017 Las Vegas shooting, Hornberger voted in favor of legislation to ban bump stocks in Maryland, a vote which he later called "one of the toughest votes I've ever had to make".
 During a debate on legislation that prohibited life without parole sentences for juvenile offenders, Hornberger introduced an amendment that would exempt people "convicted of a crime involving the possession or discharge of a firearm inside a school building or a conspiracy to commit a crime involving a firearm inside a school building", which was rejected by a vote of 51–83.